 While bound testosterone plays a vital role in the body, many bodily functions can only be stimulated by free testosterone.
 The functions of free testosterone include enhancing sleep quality and duration, improving sexual functioning, increasing energy and endurance, and raising red blood cell production.
 Other functions are to balance cholesterol and blood pressure levels, support bone strength, support muscle strength, promote a healthy weight by stimulating metabolic function, and enhance memory and focus.

-The levels of testosterone in the blood are affected by aging.
+Normal levels of free testosterone levels in the blood are affected by aging.
 As a man gets older, his levels of both free testosterone and overall testosterone naturally drop.
-What is considered a normal free testosterone level is determined by a man's age.
+Normal free testosterone levels are determined by a man's age.
 The same goes for overall testosterone levels.

 Testosterone peaks in a man's late teens, and starts to gradually decline after the age of 30.
 At this stage, testosterone levels will decline by about 1% each year.
 Testosterone is measured by nanograms per deciliter.